ferd/backoff/README.md

     5> backoff:rand_increment(backoff:rand_increment(backoff:rand_increment(1))).
     17

-The version with 2 arguments specifies a ceiling to the value:
+The version with 2 arguments specifies a ceiling to the value.
+If the delay is close to the ceiling the new delay will also be close to the ceiling and may be less than the previous delay.

     6> backoff:rand_increment(backoff:rand_increment(backoff:rand_increment(2))).
     21